 And even after that incidence, you would assume that someone would go back and tell me the right way they wanted their phones handled.

 Nope.
 I got zero phone skills training.
-As important as it, no one took the time to neither develop a script for the company nor make employees accountable for performing it.
+As important as it was, no one took the time to neither develop a script for the company nor make employees accountable for performing it.

 Could this be happening in your cosmetic practice?